Agents and Skills¶

 For current session:

-To prevent auto-activation: Simply use explicit slash commands instead—Claude will respect your explicit command choice.
+To prevent auto-activation: Simply invoke the skill explicitly—Claude will respect your explicit choice.

 Learning More¶